-VERO BEACH OFFICE CAMPUS
+VERO BEACH OFFICE CAMPUS, PHASE I

 (The following drawings and photographs represent the first of three phases of buildings.
 It comprises the single largest tenant space, for the client, a parking garage, and the central plant.
 The following text describes the completed site plan, as the three phases were planned and permitted together.)